Nordallianz: Transportation

 Lines S1 and S8 of Munich S-Bahn pass through NordAllianz.
-The city of Garching is connected to Munich U-Bahn (line U6).
+The city of Garching is connected via the Munich U-Bahn line U6.

-Of the Autobahns around Munich, A 9, A 92 and A 99 pass through the region and provide an extremely dense street network for a region this size.
+Of the Autobahns around Munich, Bundesautobahn 9, Bundesautobahn 92 and Bundesautobahn 99 pass through the region and provide an extremely dense street network for a region this size.

 The planned Munich Transrapid would have passed through NordAllianz.
 However, as no stop was planned between München Hauptbahnhof and Munich Airport, politicians and citizens of NordAllianz opposed the project.
-This even included local representatives of CSU - Bavaria's ruling party and the strongest supporter of the project.
+This even included local representatives of the Christian Social Union of Bavaria.